Roboy/roboy_vision/README.md

 ## Running with ROS

 Currently there is no ROS Integration for Python 3 which is why we are using File I/O for communication.
-This is all handled by the face detection.
+All communication is handled by face_detection.py

+Env Variable for PATH: VISION_COMM_PATH
  The Folder PYTHON3_COMM will be used for all file exchanges between Python3 and ROS.

 To build all service messages run
 ```shell